makeabilitylab/physcomp/arduino/led-fade.md

 ## Improved fading approach: limiting delays

-Generally, we want to limit the use of `for` loops and `delays` in our code.
+Generally, we want to limit the use of `for` loops and long `delays` in our code.
 Why?
 Because while we are in a delay, we can't do anything else: we can't read or respond to other input (side note: we could use interrupts but let's defer that point for now).

-So, let's rewrite the fade example but without for loops.
+So, let's rewrite the fade example but without for loops and, instead, rely on the fact that `loop()` is already a `loop` :).
 While the code below is different, the resulting LED fade behavior is the same (so you won't notice a difference if you try them both out).

 ---